signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 export PATH="$PWD:$PATH"; . $HOME/.adaenv
 ```

 By now you should have chosen and synced your node on Testnet or Mainnet.
 There are two sets of scripts respectively.
 If you are on Testnet you can run a core with all the keys on it in Online mode.
 With Mainnet we set up an online Core running a full node and an offline machine that runs the same version of cardano-cli as the online machine uses.
+All key generation takes place on the cold machine for mainnet.

 The Cold machine does not run cardano-node.
 It is offline.